What citrus trees grow well in pots and containers? Actually, they do! Let's find out…

 - or buy an existing plant

-How long does it take to grow sage from seed.
+How long does it take to grow sage from seed?
 Like most herbs, sage takes a long time to grow from seed.
 Seeds will take up to 3 weeks to 6 weeks to germinate.
 It will take about 2 years for the plant to reach mature size.
 You can use only a limited number of leaves for the first couple of years.

 When your roots have gotten to 2 inches long, then plant it into a container with moist but not wet soil.
 Keep the water consistently misted.
 The plant will take full root in a couple of weeks.
-You can take cuts as soon as a month after you plant it.
+You can make cuts as soon as a month after you plant it.
 For other herbs that you can start from cuttings please read “Planting supermarket cuttings”

-If you want to jump start your garden then buying sage plants is for you.
-You can buy sage plants at most any garden, home improvement store or on line.
+If you want to jump-start your garden then buying sage plants is for you.
+You can buy sage plants at most any garden, home improvement store, or online.

 If you are having trouble growing sage indoors there is most likely a simple reason.

 Thanks for reading.
-Please comment, share and like.
+Please comment, share, and like.
 I really appreciate it.